-

 In case of cerebral infarction (ischemic stroke), Mexidol is administered intravenously by drip at 500 mg (10 ml) 2 times a day for 10 days, after which a transition is made to taking oral dosage forms at a dose of 250 mg 3 times a day for 60 days.

-For mild (moderate) cognitive disorders, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously by drip or intravenously by jet stream slowly for 14 days, after which it is recommended to switch to taking oral dosage forms.
+For mild (moderate) cognitive impairment, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously by drip or intravenously by slow jet stream for 14 days, after which it is recommended to switch to taking oral dosage forms.

-In acute myocardial infarction, as part of complex therapy, Mexidol® is administered intravenously or intramuscularly for 14 days against the background of traditional therapy for myocardial infarction, including nitrates, beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, thrombolytics, anticoagulants and antiplatelet agents, as well as symptomatic agents as indicated.
+For acute myocardial infarction, as part of combination therapy, Mexidol® is administered intravenously or intramuscularly for 14 days alongside traditional myocardial infarction therapy, including nitrates, beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, thrombolytics, anticoagulants, and antiplatelet agents, as well as symptomatic medications as indicated.

-In the first 5 days, to achieve the maximum effect, it is advisable to administer the drug intravenously, in the following 9 days, Mexidol® can be administered intramuscularly.
+For the first 5 days, to achieve maximum effect, it is recommended to administer the drug intravenously; for the following 9 days, Mexidol® can be administered intramuscularly.

-The drug is administered intravenously by drip infusion, slowly (to avoid side effects) in 0.9% sodium chloride solution or 5% dextrose (glucose) solution in a volume of 100-150 ml for 30-90 minutes.
-If necessary, the drug can be administered by slow jet injection for at least 5 minutes.
+The drug is administered intravenously by slow drip infusion (to avoid side effects) using 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution over 30-90 minutes.
+If necessary, the drug can be administered as a slow jet stream over at least 5 minutes.

-The drug is administered (intravenously or intramuscularly) 3 times a day every 8 hours.
-The daily therapeutic dose is 6-9 mg/kg of body weight per day, a single dose is 2-3 mg/kg of body weight.
-The maximum daily dose should not exceed 800 mg, a single dose is 250 mg.
+The drug is administered (intravenously or intramuscularly) 3 times daily, every 8 hours.
+The daily therapeutic dose is 6-9 mg/kg of body weight per day, with a single dose of 2-3 mg/kg of body weight.
+The maximum daily dose should not exceed 800 mg, with a single dose of 250 mg.

 For open-angle glaucoma of various stages, as part of complex therapy, Mexidol® is administered intramuscularly at 100-300 mg per day, 1-3 times per day for 14 days.